sendgrid/docs/content/docs/for-developers/sending-email/smtp-filters.md

 ## Filter: clicktrack

-<p>Rewrites links in email text and html bodies to go through our webservers, allowing for tracking when a link is clicked on.</p>
+Rewrites links in email text and html bodies to go through our webservers, allowing for tracking when a link is clicked on.

 <table class="table table-striped table-bordered">
 <tbody>